You are here: Home > Section on Nervous System Development and Plasticity

 - Bukalo O, Campanac E, Hoffman DA, Fields RD.
 Synaptic plasticity by antidromic firing during hippocampal network oscillations.
 Proc Natl Acad Sci USA 2013;110:5175-5180.

-- Maria Pia Abbracchio, PhD, University of Milan
+- Maria Pia Abbracchio, PhD, Università degli Studi di Milano, Milan, Italy

 - Alfonso Araque, PhD, Instituto Cajal, Madrid, Spain